DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - OpenID Connect (OIDC) (used for authentication): would allow to use an account from another service to acces an  application
         - OpenID Connect is a RESTful, JSON-based authentication protocol that, when paired with OAuth, can provide identity verification and basic profile information.
         - OpenID Provider (OP): The service that authenticates users.
 Relying Party (RP): The website or app trusting the OP for user authentication.
 End User: The person logging in using OpenID credentials.
 User logs in to the RP using their OpenID.
-RP redirects to the OP e.g Google for authentication.
+        - RP redirects to the OP e.g Google for authentication.
 OP authenticates the user and sends a response back to the RP.
-RP verifies the response.
-User gains access to the RP. **Note** Allowing the relying party to provide the redirect to the OpenID provider could allow a phishing attack by directing clients to a fake OpenID provider that can capture valid cre- dentials.
+        - RP verifies the response.
+User gains access to the RP. **Note** Allowing the relying party to provide the redirect to the OpenID provider could allow a phishing attack by directing clients to a fake OpenID provider that can capture valid credentials.
+    - **Proxied federation** is a method of identity management that allows identity providers (IdPs) and relying parties (RPs) to communicate through a third-party service, known as a proxy.
+This allows the IdP and RP to remain anonymous to each other, and it helps to protect the privacy of subscriber lists.
+Federation proxies can simplify technical integration between the RP and IdP by providing a common interface for integration.
+Additionally, to the extent a proxy effectively blinds the RP and IdP from each other, it can provide some business confidentiality for organizations that want to guard their subscriber lists from each other.
     - Cloud-based federation typically uses a third-party service to share federated identities
     - Federated identity management systems can be hosted on-premises, in the cloud, or in a combination of the two as a hybrid system.
 Hybrid federation e.g occurs where authentication occurs on-premises and services are provided through a federated identity service in the cloud
 - 5.2.7 Credential management systems